ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 Tests verify the application meets the requirements, it guarantees the code does what we expect
 it to do.

-Okay, tests can do a lot for us, but it is not always sun and butterflies, writing good tests takes
+Okay, tests can do a lot for us, but it is not always sun and butterflies — writing good tests takes
 time and it gets better with some experience.

 ![Coverage]({{"/assets/test_coverage.png" | absolute_url}})